Earth

 Noctilucent clouds are sensitive to atmospheric temperatures.
 Therefore, they can act as a proxy for information about the wind circulation that causes these temperatures.
 First of all, they can tell scientists that the circulation exists.
 They can also tell us something about the strength of the circulation.

-Scientists studying these clouds have included those from NASA’s Aeronomy of Ice in the Mesosphere (AIM) satellite.
-This satellite, launched in 2007, has observed noctilucent clouds using several onboard instruments to collect information such as temperature, atmospheric gases, ice crystal size and changes in the clouds.
-Also the amount of meteoric space dust that enters the atmosphere.
-You can find out what they are learning at NASA’s AIM page.
+Scientists studying these clouds got help from NASA’s Aeronomy of Ice in the Mesosphere (AIM) satellite.
+This satellite, launched in 2007, observed noctilucent clouds using several onboard instruments to collect information such as temperature, atmospheric gases, ice crystal size and changes in the clouds.
+It even accounted for the amount of meteoric space dust that enters the atmosphere.
+The AIM spacecraft re-entered Earth’s atmosphere and burned up in August 2024.

 Studies have also shown that as the climate warms, noctilucent clouds become more visible.